Skip to content

 What team composition is required for demand generation strategy implementation?

-Successful implementation requires dedicated participation from CMO or marketing leader, demand generation manager, content specialist, marketing operations analyst, and sales development representative.
+Five roles are non-negotiable: CMO or marketing leader, demand generation manager, content specialist, marketing operations analyst, and sales development representative, each with dedicated participation across the full 16-week implementation period at roughly 20-40% of their time.
 Larger organizations may include additional roles such as product marketing manager and sales operations analyst.
-Team members typically dedicate 20-40% of their time during the 16-week implementation period.

 If your pipeline coverage is under 3x and forecast calls feel like guesswork, book a demand generation strategy diagnostic with The Starr Conspiracy.
 In 30 days, you will have demand state definitions, messaging map, handoff criteria, and a 90-day execution plan.
 Not promises, but deliverables you can run.